 Toxins and waste materials (Ama) deposit themselves in the body and can trigger various illnesses.
 It is the goal of the Ayurvedic nutrition therapy to strengthen and support the digestive fire.
 This happens, for example, by adding specific spices such as ginger, coriander or cumin and by choosing foods suitable to that Dosha.

 The body should also be cleansed by getting rid of Ama which has already collected and by preventing the formation of new wastes.
-This process can be supported by drinking hot water regularly.
+Drinking hot water regularly can support this process.
 Also the occasional “liquid” day helps as well, during which liquids replace solid foods.

 The common goal of both approaches is a strong and healthy Agni; the optimal processing and transformation of the food that has been eaten into healthy and strong body tissue can only be guaranteed if the digestive fire is strong enough.

-If the food is completely metabolized, one creates Ojas – the essence of life.
+If one has completely metabolized the food, one creates Ojas – the essence of life.
 This subtle substance gives radiance and youth, improves the power of concentration and positive thinking and strengthens the immune system.

 In order to keep the body, mind and soul healthy and happy and to prevent illness, the following should generally be applied:

-– regular meal times, main meal at noon (strongest digestive power) – warm meals (can be digested easier and stimulate Agni) – meals suited to your specific Dosha (correct foods and spices for optimal support of digestion) – freshly prepared, high quality meals (preferably regional and seasonal products) – all six tastes in each meal (sweet, sour, salty, pungent, bitter, astringent)
+– regular meal times, main meal at noon (strongest digestive power) – warm meals (are easier to digest and stimulate Agni) – meals suited to your specific Dosha (correct foods and spices for optimal support of digestion) – freshly prepared, high quality meals (preferably regional and seasonal products) – all six tastes in each meal (sweet, sour, salty, pungent, bitter, astringent)